Gnosder/GameMastering/ArduinReborn/God'sGraveCampaignNotes.md

     Loot
         Orb of the Sun (Grants truesight at will, if a divne caster may cast spells as 3 levels higher, 3/day dispel magic) (on a burned corpse near the altar) Curias of Hadar -- +2 Chainmail that can cast Arms of Hadar 3 times per day when struck
-            Thorn of Time --- 1/day slow, 1/day haste, once per day may 'store' a roll for later and make a new roll, once per day may replace a roll with a 'stored' roll.
+        Thorn of Time --- 1/day slow, 1/day haste, once per day, when rolling a d20, may discard the roll and 'store' it for later.
+When a roll is discarded in this way, it is re-rolled and MUST be kept.
+Once per day, if a roll is 'stored' in the Thorn of Time you may substitute it for a current roll.
+All stored rolls are lost during each Dawn.